buildbysarmad/buildbysarmad/README.md

 ### [LogSage](https://logsage.dev) — Paste your logs.
 Know what broke and why.

-> AI-powered log analysis for developers and small teams.
+> Upload a log file.
+Get errors grouped, root causes explained, and actionable insights.
+No agent to install.
+No config.

 Upload or paste any log file.
 LogSage auto-detects the format, groups similar errors by pattern, and surfaces root causes — so you can fix things faster instead of reading noise.